plone/volto/docs/source/configuration/settings-reference.md

     lazy libraries (with `preloadLazyLibs`) or quickly load them with `injectLazyLibs`.

+### asyncPropsExtenders

+!!! block ""

+    Per-route customizable `asyncConnect` action dispatcher.
+These enable proper server-side rendering of content that depends on additional async props coming from backend calls.
+It is a list of route-like configuration objects.
+Instead of the `component` key you should provide an `extend` method with signature `asyncItems => asyncItems`, so it receives a list of asyncConnect key+promise objects and returns a similar list.

 ## Server-specific serverConfig

 Settings that are relevant to the Express-powered Volto SSR server are stored